Kalimantan » Kalimantan Information

 Central Kalimantan is a vast region home to just 1.5 million people and is Indonesia's only Borneo province where Dayaks are still in a majority.

-Kualakapuas is the capital of the Kapuas regency, located South of Palangkaraya, on the Kapuas River 40 kilometers from Banjarmasin.
+Kualakapuas is the capital of the Kapuas regency, located South of Palangkaraya, on the Kapuas River 40 kilometres from Banjarmasin.

 A well-known tourist attraction is "Telo" Island, a pleasant fishing village and port.
 For the adventurer,